sonic-net/SONiC/doc/qos/tunnel_dscp_remapping.md

 ```

 #### 5.1.3 Define new field for extra lossless queues
-Two new fields are added to specify on which queue to enable PFC watchdog.
+Since we are going to have two extra lossless queues, while we are not going to enable watchdog on these two new queues, we need a new field to specify on which queue to enable PFC watchdog.

+* `pfc_enable` Specify on which queue to enable PFC
-* `pfc_wd_sw_enable` Specify the queue(s) to enable software PFC watchdog
+* `pfc_wd_sw_enable` Specify the queue(s) to enable PFC watchdog

-In current version, software PFC watchdog will read field `pfc_enable` to determine PFCWD is enabled on which queue(s).
+In current version, PFC watchdog will read `pfc_enable` to determine PFCWD is enabled on which queue(s).
 To maintain compatible with current logic, `db_migrator` script is required to be updated.

 ```json
 "PORT_QOS_MAP": {